Caring & Support

 Chesed information for members

-Temple members in need of support can call or email Peggie Hannan of the Chesed committee or Lisa Spector, B'nai HArim president who will let the Rabbi Berlin & the committee members know.
+Temple members in need of support can call or email Susan Aufhauser, B'nai Harim president, susanbnaiharim@gmail.com, who will let Rabbi Berlin & the committee members know.
 Committee members will call the Temple member to ask what assistance is needed.

 Telephone calls, e-mails, and visitations are made whenever possible.